Distinguished categories and the Zilber-Pink conjecture: Connected mixed Shimura varieties

-\begin{rmk} The argument with Lie algebras in the proof of Proposition \ref{prop:pinkfacts}(1) shows that $\phi(P) \cap U_Q = \phi(\phi^{-1}(U_Q)) = \phi(U_P)$ for any Shimura morphism $(P,X^+) \to (Q,Y^+)$ induced by a homomorphism of algebraic groups $\phi: P \to Q$, where $U_P \subset P$ and $U_Q \subset Q$ denote the respective subgroups from the definition of a connected mixed Shimura datum.
+\begin{rmk} Proposition 2.9 in \cite{G17} and the argument with Lie algebras in the proof of Proposition \ref{prop:pinkfacts}(1) show that $\phi(P) \cap U_Q = \phi(\phi^{-1}(U_Q)) = \phi(U_P)$ for any Shimura morphism $(P,X^+) \to (Q,Y^+)$ induced by a homomorphism of algebraic groups $\phi: P \to Q$, where $U_P \subset P$ and $U_Q \subset Q$ denote the respective subgroups from the definition of a connected mixed Shimura datum.
 Combined with Proposition 2.9 in \cite{PinkDiss} and its proof, this shows that being pure or of Kuga type is preserved under taking quotients.
 We will use these facts throughout the article. \end{rmk}